 If you are reading this blog, I can easly assume that you are already experienced in startup scene, one way or another.
 The most basic explanation of a startup is usually "solution to a problem".
 We say that "being a startup is not about your revenue or size of your company".
 There are countless examples to bigger startups like Uber, Slack, Airbnb.
 In a way, we can call Estonia "a startup" with their e-Residency initiative.

 In 2014, Estonia started accepting e-residency chance for startups all around the world.
-E-Residents gained the chance to work within Europen Union by establishing a digital company in Estonia, without a physical office or an individual in Estonia.
+E-residents gained the chance to work within European Union by establishing a digital company in Estonia, without having a physical office or an individual in Estonia.
 If you apply and get accepted for the program, you receive a physical Estonian government-issued digital ID and start your program from anywhere in the world.
 But one important note: you DO NOT become an Estonian (therefore EU) citizen with e-residency, you only get the right to start a company.

 For now, Estonia is the only country in the world that accepts e-residents, so there is no alternative unfortunately.